ATLAS100 -- I. A volume-limited sample of supernovae and related transients within 100 Mpc: Results and Discussion

 A rare and rather elusive subpopulation of long-duration SESNe was recently reported by \cite{2023A&A...678A..87K} in PTF survey data, accounting for $\sim 6\%$ of the SESN rate.
 These long-duration SESNe show a preference for low-metallicity, star-forming hosts, favouring massive progenitors with much higher ejecta masses compared to normal Ib/c events \citep{2023A&A...678A..87K}.
 Additionally, \cite{2022ApJ...941..107G} studied a population of luminous SNe or LSNe with $-19 > M_r^{\rm peak} > -20$.
 These events form a link between normal SNe Ib/c and SLSN-I populations in terms of their durations and peak luminosities, and could be powered by an additional energy source such as magnetar spin-down along with radioactive $^{56}$Ni \citep{2022ApJ...941..107G}.

 We identify a handful of SESNe in the duration-luminosity diagram with unusually long timescales of $\gtrsim 40$ days.
 These include the luminous Ic \SNxx{2022qh} with $M_o^{\rm peak} \approx -19.3$, and the surprisingly long-lived Ic \SNxx{2020sgf} and IIb \SNxx{2022emz} with timescales of $\gtrsim 80$ days.
-A detailed investigation of SESNe in ATLAS, with particular emphasis on these long-rising and long-duration SESNe will be presented in a forthcoming paper (Moore et al. in prep).
+A detailed investigation of SESNe in ATLAS, with particular emphasis on these long-rising and long-duration SESNe will be presented in a forthcoming paper.